Chekhov Gymnasium

 Teachers of the Boys Gymnasium at the stateroom.

-The Chekhov Gymnasium in Taganrog on Ulitsa Oktyabrskaya 9 (formerly Gymnasicheskaya Street) is the oldest gymnasium in the South of Russia.
+The Chekhov Gymnasium (Гимназия имени А. П. Чехова) in Taganrog on Ulitsa Oktyabrskaya 9 (formerly Gymnasicheskaya Street) is the oldest gymnasium in the South of Russia.
 Playwright and short-story writer Anton Chekhov spent 11 years in the school, which was later named after him and transformed into a literary museum.
 Visitors can see Anton's desk and his classroom, the assembly hall and even the punishment cell which he sometimes visited.

 History of the school

 The Boys Gymnasium was founded in 1809.
 Students of the Boys Gymnasium benefited from various grants.
 In the mid-1870s, a school chapel was built in the same building: the cross may be seen on some old postcards.
 After the Russian Revolution of 1917 and the following Russian Civil War (1917-1922), the building housed a cavalry school (6th Cavalry College).

 During the Occupation of Taganrog in 1941-1943 used by the Germans as Sicherheitsdienst headquarters.

 In 1954, the Boys Gymnasium was named after Anton Chekhov within the framework of events dedicated to the writer's 50th death anniversary memorial year.

 In 1975 opened as The Literary Museum named after Anton Chekhov, more commonly known under the short name Chekhov Gymnasium.

 January 29, 2010 President of Russian Federation Dmitri Medvedev held a meeting with representatives of the Russian and foreign theatrical communities in Taganrog at the stateroom of the Chekhov Gymnasium literary museum.